dfinity/response-verification/README.md

 In the next consensus round following this 32 byte blob being set (via [`ic0.certified_data_set`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data)), the Internet Computer will prepare a certificate for the canister.
 This certificate, and the process for verifying it, is described in detail in the [interface spec](https://internetcomputer.org/docs/current/references/ic-interface-spec/#certification).

-When responding to query calls, a canister can request the certificate (via [`ic0.certified_data_size`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data) and [`ic0.certified_data_copy`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data)) and then include this certificate in the response, to allow for clients to validate the responses's authenticity.
+When responding to query calls, a canister can request the certificate (via [`ic0.certified_data_size`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data) and [`ic0.certified_data_copy`](https://internetcomputer.org/docs/current/references/ic-interface-spec/#system-api-certified-data)) and then include this certificate in the response, to allow for clients to validate the response's authenticity.

 ## Standard Certification